hellt/pymdownx-block-converter/README.md

 ## Usage

+> [!IMPORTANT]
-It is always a good idea to first run the script against a single file to see if it works as expected.
+> It is always a good idea to first run the script against a single file to see
+> if it works as expected.
+>

-:sparkles: To do so, first determine whether to run the container or locally run the script:
+> :sparkles: To do so, first determine whether to run the container or locally
+> run the script.

 ### Container